TharmiganK/conference-service-ballerina/README.md

-# conference-service-ballerina
+# Conference Service with Ballerina

-A RESTful conference service written in Ballerina.
+A RESTful conference service which is written in Ballerina.